 Lead, Kindly Light is a funeral hymn written by John Henry Newman and usually set to music by John Bacchus Dykes called Lux Benigna.

 This is a particularly poignant and resonant funeral hymn and has been sung at some important moments throughout history.

 It was sung on the RMS Titanic, before it collided with an iceberg and the morning after while the lifeboats awaited rescue.
-Soldiers on the Western Front of World War I sang it at services before entering the trenches.
-And Corrie ten Boom, who helped Jewish people escape the holocaust, sung it with other women being led to concentration camps.
+Soldiers on the Western Front of World War I sang it at services before entering the trenches, and Corrie ten Boom, who helped Jewish people escape the holocaust, sang it with other women being led to concentration camps.